Bill Clinton had better watch out. He’s gone vegan and I think I can already see his brain shrinking.

 In that study, men and women with higher blood levels of vitamin B12 were six times less likely to have brain shrinkage (compared to men and women with low levels).

 Once you hit 60, it becomes important to know your B12 numbers.

 According to Martha Clare Morris, ScD, co-author of the study and director of nutrition at Rush University Medical Center, “Insufficient vitamin B12 is very common in older people.
 The older we get we have a decreased ability to absorb vitamin B12 from our diet.”

 In addition, many common medications can impair your absorption of vitamin B12.
-These include: